hyenaclan/garden/apps/web/src/core/theme/README.md

 The theme system is optimized for performance:

 - Theme colors are applied once at load time
-- Daily checks use a single timeout/interval
+- No timers, intervals, or continuous polling
-- No continuous polling or watchers
+- Theme selection happens only on initial page load
 - Theme configs are statically imported (tree-shakeable)